VikParuchuri/pdftext/README.md

         - `name` - font name, may be None
         - `flags` - font flags, in the format of the `PDF spec 1.7 Section 5.7.1 Font Descriptor Flags`

+If the pdf is rotated, the bboxes will be relative to the rotated page (they're rotated after being extracted).

 # Programmatic usage

 Extract plain text: